 The PHN will look to the CACs for advice towards formulating solutions and recommendations into Board decision making processes.
-The advice and recommendations from the Councils will be provided to the Board of PHN quarterly.
+The advice and recommendations from the Councils will be provided to the Board of PHN after each meeting.

-In addition to the quarterly reports the three CACs will endeavour to annually identify common, as well as distinct whole of region health issues and provide advice and recommendations to the PHN Board.
-This annual whole of PHN Community Advisory Council report will commence once CACs are established and functioning locally in the three sub regions.
+In addition to these reports to the Board, the three CACs will endeavour to annually identify common, as well as distinct whole of region health issues, and provide advice and recommendations to the PHN Board.
+This annual whole of the PHN Community Advisory Council report will commence once CACs are established and functioning locally in the three areas.